DSR-RHIT/me447-visualizing-data/cm/cm304-report-document-design.md

 Thus you cannot color plain text in a GitHub .md file.

-GitHub .md files are rendered with colored text for [links](cm304-report-document-design.md#headings) and for code syntax highlighting, e.g.,
+On the other hand, GitHub .md files are rendered with colored text for [links](cm304-report-document-design.md#headings) and for code syntax highlighting, e.g.,